mebeim/aoc/2019/README.md

    all the four isolated graphs.
 2. The path finding algorithm implemented in `reachable_keys()` does not change, we will only need to call it multiple times now (one for each bot).
-3. The recursive solution function `minimum_steps()` needs to be changed.
+3. The recursive solution function `explore()` needs to be changed.
 In addition to not knowing which key is best to pick at any given time, we now also don't know which bot is best to move. *However* we can easily test all of them just like we did for different keys!

 Point number 3 is the culprit here: the only *real* difference from part 1 is that now our search space is multiplied by the number of robots.
 In other words,